Swarovski recreates your favourite Marvel superheroes in crystal for new collection

 The Marvel X Swarovski Limited Edition Collection

 Two of the larger pieces from the collection arrive as Captain Marvel in a figure made from 10,000 glistening crystals.
 This figure takes over 110 of work using the House’s Pointiage technique and is limited to 200 examples.
 For fans of Spider-Man, a dazzling centrepiece is offered up depicting the Wall Crawler in his signature upside-down pose on a New York City streetlamp.
 This figure is made from 36,500 crystals and takes 243 hours to complete.
-Both figures are priced at S$14,000 and S$33,000, respectively and come presented in a Swarovski hard case.
+Both figures are priced at MYR 45,000 and MYR 100,000, respectively and come presented in a Swarovski hard case.

 Figures